-A candidate may not use campaign funds to support any other candidate, to support or oppose any ballot measure, or to make a contribution to any charitable organization.
+A candidate may not use campaign funds to support any other candidate, to support or oppose any ballot measure, or to contribute to any charitable organization.
 Also, campaign funds may not be used to compensate a candidate's spouse or domestic partner for any services rendered to the campaign.
-A candidate who has ceased to be a candidate or who fails to qualify for the ballot must dispose of his or her unused campaign funds by